 Landscapes in Transition: Sustainability in Japan’s Rural North

-In Landscapes in Transition, students study Japan’s satoyama and consider their future.
+In Landscapes in Transition, students study the intersection of landscape, tourism, and rural culture.

-Students enrolling in Landscapes Japan courses will explore issues related to rural sustainability in core and elective courses in the natural sciences, arts and humanities, and social sciences.
-While emphasis will be placed on questions around sustainability in Japan’s rural north, opportunities for comparative studies, including with rural sustainability in the Midwest, will be possible.
+Students enrolling in Landscapes Japan courses will explore issues related to rural sustainability in the natural sciences, arts and humanities, and social sciences.
+While emphasis will be placed on questions around sustainability in Japan’s rural north, opportunities for comparative studies, including rural sustainability in the Midwest, will be possible.

-To be eligible for field studies, students are encouraged to take at least one of the following courses in addition to the orientation course, admission to which is based on acceptance to the field studies.
+To be eligible for field studies, students are encouraged to take one or more of the following courses.

 - EDYS 276, East Meets West